21sean/Drone_Trajectory/README.md

 Repository of Python modeling and simulation of Dynamic Drone Trajectory data, plotter included.
 Dynamic movements includes scenarios which can be modified to see how orientation/velocity effects overall trajectory.

-## Getting Started

-Have Python 3.8+ installed, as well as matplotlib and numpy.

 ### Prerequisites